 FAFSA Professional Judgment

-The Financial Aid Office of Concordia University has established a process to allow for adjustments to an individual’s federal aid application (FAFSA) based on special circumstances within the household.
-When considering the application, the financial aid office takes into account the availability of funds, the timeliness of the original application for financial aid, the timeliness of the application and the nature of the change in circumstances.
-It is important to know that not all changes in circumstances will result in an adjustment to the student’s eligibility.
-Applications are reviewed after all supporting documents are received.
-Please allow 6 weeks to complete.
-A professional judgment will be determined and the student will be notified via email.
-A review does not guarantee an adjustment to your aid and may, in fact result in a decrease in eligibility.
+The Financial Aid Office of Concordia University has established a process to allow for adjustments to an individual’s federal aid application (FAFSA) based on special or unusual circumstances.
+When considering the application, the financial aid office considers the availability of funds, the timeliness of the original application for financial aid, the timeliness of the application and the nature of the change in circumstances.
+It is important to understand that not all changes in circumstances will result in an adjustment to the student’s eligibility.
+Applications are reviewed once supporting documents are received.
+Please allow up to 4 weeks to complete.
+A professional judgment will be determined, and the student will be notified via email.
+A review does not guarantee an adjustment to your aid and may, in fact, result in a decrease in eligibility.